 Step 2: Determine your target price and margin

-Decide what you want to charge for this dish on your menu.
-Then calculate whether the cost fits within your desired food cost of 28-35%.
+Decide your menu price for this dish.
+Then verify the cost fits your desired food cost of 28-35%.

 Formula: Maximum ingredient costs = Selling price excl.
 VAT × (Food cost % ÷ 100)